xiimahaa/From-Idea-To-Website-Bootcamp/README.md

 ## 📅 Bootcamp Schedule

-Day 1 → HTML + CSS Foundations
+### Day 1 → HTML & CSS Foundations
+- Learn how to structure web pages using HTML
+- Style your pages using CSS
+- Build your first static webpage

-Day 2 → JavaScript Basics
+### Day 2 → JavaScript Basics
+- Learn JavaScript fundamentals
+- Add interactivity to your website
+- Understand variables, functions, and events

-Day 3 → Project Development (Self Study + Mentoring)
+### Day 3 → Project Development (Mentored Self Study)
+- Start building your own website project
+- Work independently with mentor support
+- Apply everything you learned in Days 1 & 2

-Day 4 → Project Completion + Deployment
+### Day 4 → Finalization & Deployment
+- Finish your project
+- Fix bugs and improve UI
+- Deploy your website online

 ---